Terminology

 Delirious / Drunk / Stupefied / Influenced

 Interchangeable status effects.
 The affected player’s ability does not function as intended.
 Can result in failed actions or misleading information.
+The effect lasts one night and one day unless stated otherwise.

 🌞 Day Phase Terminology